Tim Schenken

-Timothy Theodore Schenken (born 26 September 1943) is a former racing driver from Sydney, Australia.
+Timothy Theodore Schenken (born 26 September 1943) is a former racing driver from Sydney, New South Wales, Australia.
 He participated in 36 Formula One World Championship Grands Prix, debuting on 16 August 1970.
 He achieved one career podium at the 1971 Austrian Grand Prix, and scored a total of seven championship points.
 He did however have two non-championship race podiums – he finished third in the 1971 BRDC International Trophy and third in the 1972 International Gold Cup.

 Career

 A Rondel Racing Brabham BT36, as driven by Schenken in the 1971 European Formula Two season.